 --isolate-dir option.
 This can also be specified by setting the

-In the Fuchsia source tree, developers should use
+In the Fuchsia source tree, developers using the Rust programming language should use

 //src/developer/ffx/lib/isolate in their test to create and interact

 The isolate library automatically follows the manual setup guidelines above and cleans up the isolate directory on drop.

 Initialize the global context for a test